 How To Prevent Association Management Cloud Hacking

 You may think that hackers would have no reason to look at the association management industry, but think again.
 The association management industry is a $5 billion industry; that is reason enough for hackers to be looking at us.
 All management companies hold private data, account numbers, and possibly even some bank information.
-At minimum, your database is a possible opening into your bank(s) database; think about that!
+At a minimum, your database is a possible opening into your bank(s) database; think about that!

-HOA/COA managers are often responsible for client’s sensitive private data, such as financial information and resident directories, so it’s natural to be concerned about hacking.
+HOA/COA managers are often responsible for the client’s sensitive private data, such as financial information and resident directories, so it’s natural to be concerned about hacking.
 Additionally, cloud-based software is potentially more vulnerable than traditional software.

 With traditional software, your data is stored on one physical server, usually your office computer.
 Cloud-based software spreads your data across multiple remote servers, also known as “the cloud.”
 This gives you significantly greater mobile access, which helps when you’re managing HOA/COAs, but it also means that hacking is a bigger threat.

 Luckily, it’s easy to protect your association management data from cloud hacking.
 If you follow the right security precautions, your data is just as secure in the cloud as it is on a standard traditional server.
 To make sure your clients’ HOA/COA data is never compromised by a data breach or other forms of hacking, here’s how you can protect it in the cloud.

 Many types of cloud hacking occur due to human error.
 Hackers love to exploit weaknesses caused by oversight or negligence.
 If HOA/COA data isn’t handled with care, it can be an easy target for a breach.
 The first step to protecting association management data in the cloud is making sure there are no holes or leaks in your system.